 In retrospect, I should have just stockpiled the masonry in one pile and the dirt in another and kept digging for a lower depth when the opportunity was available.

-Below are the first stage photos of the small green house in the making.
-It is hoped that the greenhouse will aid in starting the seedlings for early planting of the more hearty vegetables such as Kale, onion, garlic, etc.
+Below are the first stage photos of the small green house that was in the making.
+It was hoped that the greenhouse would aid in starting the seedlings for early planting of the more hearty vegetables such as Kale, onion, garlic, etc.

-For each of the pvc uprights there are 3-foot steel stakes that have been driven into the soil leaving an predetermined equal height, which was accomplished by simply using a pole-driver until it hit earth for each stake.
-The legs of the greenhouse were then slipped over the steel stakes, while the tops of both sides were pulled together and secured to allow a good pitch for the snow to fall.
+For each of the pvc uprights there are 3-foot steel stakes which the pvc pipes slide over.
+After the legs of the greenhouse were slipped over the steel stakes, the tops of both sides were pulled together and secured to allow a good pitch for the snow to fall.

 Mom came for a visit.

 She has a sweet tooth so this jam ought to hold her over.